aadebuger/webrtc-galaxy-lib/README.md

     onParticipantVideoReady: function (participantID) {...},
     // Raised if a participant has left
-    onParticipantLeft: function (participantID) {...}, };
+    onParticipantLeft: function (participantID) {...},
+    // Raised if current connection has been closed
+    // because another initiator showed up
+    onConnectionClosed: function () {...}
+};

 var initiator = new RTCInitiator(settings);